dstanesc/fake-material-data/README.md

 # Fake Material Data Generator

 Generate fake material data for testing and benchmarks.

+## Updates

+> _08/31/2022_: Eliminated the runtime dependency to _Nodejs_ so that the material generation is possible in the browser / webpack w/o polyfills.

 ## Install